AyoSal/aws-transit-gateway-with-terraform/README.md

  - transit gateway routes for each vpc
  - transit gateway attachments for each vpc

-attach the transit gateway to 2 vpc
+attach the transit gateway to the 2 vpc's with the following resources

 VPC 1 with
 - public and private subnets
 - public and private route tables
 - ec2 bastion instance
 - security group for the ec2 instance
+- Internet Gateway and NAT Gateway

 VPC 2 with
 - private subnet